touchlab/KMMBridge/docs/IOS_SPM.md

 ## Kotlin Project Configuration

-After setting up KMM Bridge in your Kotlin project, you should configure SPM for library publishing.
+After setting up KMMBridge in your Kotlin project, you should configure SPM for library publishing.
 Generally speaking, SPM wants to have the `Package.swift` file in the root of the repo.
 Xcode and SPM use git repos as an organizational and discovery unit.
 The `Package.swift` file goes in the root, and Xcode clones from Github (or others) to read info about the library and source code.

 If you don't have a `Package.swift` file, or don't know how to set one up, that's OK.
-KMM Bridge currently generates these files for you.
+KMMBridge currently generates these files for you.

 > Note: If you'd prefer, or need to, manage your own `Package.swift` file, please reach out.
 An earlier version of the plugin modified the file rather than replacing it.
-We may add that feature back after KMM Bridge is more stable.
+We may add that feature back after KMMBridge is more stable.

 In the `kmmbridge` block, add `spm()`, and point the parameter to the root folder of your repo.